Return-to-work process and your responsibilities

 Care providers' responsibilities

-While caring for an injured worker, you must:
+While caring for a worker, you must:

 • Report their workplace injuries to the WCB.